tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 The basis of confidential assets are confidential transactions as proposed by Maxwell [[4]] and Poelstra et al. [[5]], where the amounts transferred are kept visible only to participants in the transaction (and those they designate).
 Confidential transactions succeed in making the transaction amounts private, while still preserving the ability of the public blockchain network to verify that the ledger entries and Unspent Transaction Output (UTXO) set still add up.
 All amounts in the UTXO set are blinded, while preserving public verifiability.
 Poelstra et al. [[5]] showed how the asset types can also be blinded in conjunction with the output amounts.
 Multiple asset types can be accommodated within single transactions on the same blockchain.

-This report investigates confidential assets as a natural progression of confidential transactions in the context of a [Mimblewimble](../../protocols/mimblewimble-1/sources/PITCHME.link.md) ([[9]], [[10]]), a privacy preserving blockchain.
+This report investigates confidential assets as a natural progression of confidential transactions.

-Bulletproofs could be extended to allow assets that are functions of other assets, i.e. crypto derivatives ???